crodier/software-blog/_posts/2023-09-22-message-formats.md

 due to the marketing.
 It has zero-copy, therefore, it must be faster right?
 We want the fastest!

-This would be totally incorrect as a belief.
+But it may not always be quicker; and it is always more expensive to use from a programming time perspective.

-How could this be, when it is zero-copy vs. one copy for Protobuf?
+How could Cap-N-Proto be slower when it is zero-copy vs. one copy for Protobuf?

 #### Null treatment in CapNProto and other zero-copy

-When you are doing zero-copy in CapNProto and you have null fields.
-These nulls are sent for the fields **on the wire.**
+The zero-copy ability of Cap'n Proto comes at the cost of representing nulls.

-Therefore, when you are sending sparsely populated messaging the CapNProto messages will be larger than the Protofuf messages, **because** protobuf messages will *not* send nulls on the wire and instead the wire will have fewer bytes.
+CapNProto messages can be larger than the Protofuf messages, **because** protobuf messages will *not* send nulls on the wire and the wire may have fewer bytes.

-**With a smaller network message in protobuf, the win of zero-copy is almost always eliminated due to the higher message size with the nulls serialized.**

-Having every field defined gives zero-copy the ability to chop up the byte buffer into a struct without any instructions other than offsets, the fastest possible way.
+Having every field defined gives zero-copy the ability to chop up the byte buffer into a struct without any instructions other than offsets; this is the fastest possible way.
 The cost is that null fields must also be represented.

-*For any scarcely populated message this additional network overhead in CapNProto offsets any performance gained by zero copy.*
+*For any scarcely populated message this additional network overhead of representing nulls in CapNProto may offset any performance gained by zero copy.*

-If you choose CapNProto thinking you will be faster, you will have actually incurred 50% more engineering cost due to the 1) lack of gRPC and 2) less easy to use CapNProto.
+If you choose CapNProto thinking you will be faster, you may have actually incurred 50% more engineering cost due to the 1) lack of gRPC and 2) less easy to use CapNProto.

 50% time across a decent size engineering staff amounts to *millions of dollars.*

----

-Hopefully after this reading, you understand and can debate the binary message format discussion with your team with an informed understanding and perspective, and the tradeoffs.
+Note: Recently Cap-N-Proto has introduced Cap-N-RPC but this is less mature and widely known than gRPC.

+Only by testing your specific message cases and with careful analysis of sparsely populated messages could you know if Cap'N'Proto will be faster or easier to use than Protobufs.
+If there is any debate, protobufs should be favored due to engineering time as an additional cost to use Cap'N'Proto.

 ## Aeron (Martin Thompson)